ishratumar/javascript30days-challenge/README.md

    # JavaScript 30-Day 9
    ## 14 Must Know Dev Tools Tricks💡
    ### ✍️My learnings from this project:
-   - Learnet how to use developer tools in your browser effectively.
+   - Learnt how to use developer tools in your browser effectively.
    - Wes shared some amazing tips and tricks for using the developer tools in your browser.

   All methods explained today👇